Mediterranean Gardening France

 Member Information in the WordPress Database

-In standard WordPress installations, member information is added by an administrator using the ‘Users’ option in the administrative dashboard.
+In standard WordPress installations, member information is added by an administrator using the ‘Users’ option in the dashboard sidebar.
 Members can add to that information by logging in and then amending their profile.
 In the MGF site, this is replaced by the Member App using a combination of the WPForms plugin and custom MGF-developed code.

 The principal file for holding user/member information is the table wp_mgf_users.
 However, this table only contains some of the items necessary for any WordPress site (see Table 1 below).
 All other data (including some necessary items) is held in the wp_mgf_usermeta table.
 For each member, there is a record for each additional data item and this is stored as a name/value pair (meta-key/meta-value), together with the member’s WordPress id to link the pair with the entry in wp_mgf_users (see Table 2).
 In addition to the WordPress necessary ones, wp_mgf_usermeta contains entries for the additional items required by the Member App.
 These are created in the User Registration setting of the two WPForms which deal with membership, linking the name of the item on the form with the meta-key.
 In addition, there are a number of management items which are entered by an administrator or else generated automatically by the Member App (e.g. subscription expiry year).
 Table 3 details all of these additional elements.
 There are also entries in wp_mgf_usermeta which are used internally by WordPress.
 These are not included in Table 3.